 \section{Abstract}

-Microarray technology is still an important way to assess gene expression in molecular biology.
-This is mainly because one can measure the expression profiles for thousands of genes at the same time and that makes this technology a good option for some studies focused on systems biology.
-One of the main problems is that the experimental procedure is complex and the data has several sources of variance, that makes the statistical modeling more difficult.
-So far, there is no standard protocol for the generation and evaluation of microarray data.
-To mitigate the analysis process this paper presents an \texttt{R} package, named \texttt{maigesPack}.
-The software helps with the data organization and also with the analysis process.
-Besides that, it makes the analysis more robust, reliable and reproducible.
-The package aggregates several data analysis procedures reported in the literature, for instance: cluster analysis, differential expression, supervised classifiers, relevance networks and functional classification of gene groups or gene networks.\\ \textbf{Keywords:} microarray, \texttt{R} software, statistical methods, gene expression
+Microarray technology is still an important way to assess gene expression in molecular biology, mainly because it measures expression profiles for thousands of genes simultaneously, what makes this technology a good option for some studies focused on systems biology.
+One of its main problem is complexity of experimental procedure, presenting several sources of variability, hindering statistical modeling.
+So far, there is no standard protocol for generation and evaluation of microarray data.
+To mitigate the analysis process this paper presents an \texttt{R} package, named \texttt{maigesPack}, that helps with data organization.
+Besides that, it makes data analysis process more robust, reliable and reproducible.
+Also, \texttt{maigesPack} aggregates several data analysis procedures reported in literature, for instance: cluster analysis, differential expression, supervised classifiers, relevance networks and functional classification of gene groups or gene networks.\\ \textbf{Keywords:} Gene Expression. \texttt{R} Software.
+Statistical Methods.